mpenet/spandex/README.md

 See ["Benchmarking REST client and transport client "](https://www.elastic.co/blog/benchmarking-rest-client-transport-client)

-...not to mention it supports some interesting features:
+Not to mention it supports some interesting features:

 * compatibility with any Elasticsearch version